jemliF/movies/README.md

 Movies manager app, using MongoDB as database, hosted by MLab (formerly MongoLab), alternatively you can use a Docker container to host your data.

-App is externally configured using a .env file or config folder.
+App is externally configured using a .env file and config folder.

 **Installation**
 * Install Node (latest version recommended)